History of the Soviet Union (1964–1982): First World

 Carter and Brezhnev sign the SALT II treaty on 18 June 1979 in Vienna.

 Another blow to Soviet communism in the First World came with the establishment of eurocommunism.
 Eurocommunists espoused and supported the ideals of Soviet communism while at the same time supporting rights of the individual.
 The largest obstacle was that it was the largest communist parties, those with highest electoral turnout, which became eurocommunists.
 Originating with the Prague Spring, this new thinking made the First World more skeptical of Soviet communism in general.
 The Italian Communist Party notably declared that should war break out in Europe, they would rally to the defense of Italy and resist any Soviet incursion on their nation's soil.

 In particular, Soviet–First World relations deteriorated when the US President Jimmy Carter, following the advice of his National Security Adviser Zbigniew Brzezinski, denounced the 1979 Soviet intervention in Afghanistan (see Soviet–Afghan relations) and described it as the "most serious danger to peace since 1945".
 The United States stopped all grain export to the Soviet Union and persuaded US athletes not to enter the 1980 Summer Olympics held in Moscow.
 The Soviet Union responded by boycotting the next Summer Olympics held in Los Angeles.
 The détente policy collapsed.
 When Ronald Reagan succeeded Carter as US president in 1981, he promised a sharp increase in US defense spending and a more aggressively anti-Soviet foreign policy.
 This caused alarm in Moscow, with the Soviet media accusing him of "warmongering" and "mistakenly believing that stepping up the arms race will bring peace to the world".
 General Nikolai Ogarkov also commented that too many Soviet citizens had begun believing that any war was bad and peace at any price was good, and that better political education was necessary to inculcate a "class" point of view in world affairs.

-An event of grave embarrassment to the Soviet Union came in October 1981 when one of its submarines ran aground near the Swedish naval base at Karlskrona.
+An event of grave embarrassment came in October 1981 when Soviet submarine S-363 ran aground near the Swedish naval base at Karlskrona.
 As this was a militarily sensitive location, Sweden took an aggressive stance on the incident, detaining the Whiskey-class sub for two weeks as they awaited an official explanation from Moscow.
 Eventually it was released, but Stockholm refused to accept Soviet claims that this was merely an accident, especially since numerous unidentified submarines had been spotted near the Swedish coast.
 Sweden also announced that radiation had been detected emanating from the submarine and they believed it to be carrying nuclear missiles.
 Moscow would neither confirm nor deny this and instead merely accused the Swedes of espionage.